 This cinnamon roll icing uses 2 1/2 cups of powdered sugar to make it nice and sweet, and it’s thinned out with some heavy cream and vanilla extract.

 Tips for Making the Best Homemade Cinnamon Rolls:

 - Don’t overwork the dough!
 Knead it just until it becomes elastic and easy to handle.

 - Use a ruler to make sure your dough is the right size (10in x 18in), and to cut even pieces

-– Use dental floss to easily cut each cinnamon roll, rather than of a knife
+- Use dental floss to easily cut each cinnamon roll, rather than a knife

-– Let the cinnamon rolls cool for about 5 minutes, then add the frosting.
+- Let the cinnamon rolls cool for 5-10 minutes, then add the frosting.
 This will allow it to perfectly melt over your cinnamon rolls

 - Only cut 9 cinnamon rolls from your log, to create tall and fluffy cinnamon rolls